 Your catalogue expires after 30 days, which causes the products to stop publishing, so you need to update your feed file regularly.
 To keep your product information fresh, it is a good practice to upload your catalogue daily.

-In Bing Ads, click Tools.
+In Microsoft Advertising, click Tools.
 Click Bing Merchant Centre.
 Click the store that you want to update.
 Click Catalogue Management tab.
 Click the catalogue that you want to update.

 Click on the Catalogue settings tab.
 Use one of the three methods to submit your feed file.
 Click Finish.